Student Sues College that Banned Him from Graduation for 'Negative' Facebook Post

-Saint Augustine's College (SAC) graduate Roman Caple has filed suit against SAC (located in Raleigh, N.C.) and its president after he was forbidden from participating in spring 2011 graduation ceremonies because of a comment he posted on Facebook about how the college was handling its recovery from tornado damage.
-Caple's complaint, filed today in North Carolina state court, alleges that SAC violated its extensive promises of freedom of expression when it disciplined him for what it called a "negative social media exchange."
-Caple, represented by attorney Brandon S. Atwater, also came to FIRE for help.
+RALEIGH, N.C., July 8, 2011—Today, Saint Augustine's College (SAC) graduate Roman Caple filed suit against SAC and SAC President Dianne Boardley Suber after he was forbidden from participating in spring 2011 graduation ceremonies due to a comment he posted on Facebook about how the college was handling its recovery from tornado damage.
+Caple's complaint, filed in North Carolina state court, alleges that SAC violated its extensive promises of freedom of expression when it disciplined him for what it called a "negative social media exchange."
+Caple, who is represented by attorney Brandon S. Atwater, also came to the Foundation for Individual Rights in Education (FIRE) for help.

-Caple's ordeal began when a tornado hit Raleigh on April 16 and cut off electrical power to many SAC students.
+On April 16, a tornado hit Raleigh and cut off electrical power to many SAC students.
 On April 18, SAC announced via Facebook that it would reopen, although some students remained without power.
 Following complaints, SAC announced a public meeting with Progress Energy and students on April 19.
-In response, Caple posted this message on SAC's Facebook page, encouraging fellow students to bring any necessary documentation to the meeting and to anticipate SAC’s response: "Here it go!!!!!
+In response, Caple posted this message on SAC's Facebook page, encouraging fellow students to bring any necessary documentation to the meeting and to anticipate SAC's response: "Here it go!!!!!
 Students come correct, be prepared, and have supporting documents to back up your arguments bcuz SAC will come hard!!!!
 That is all."